-The landscape character of the northern heft is synonymous with the Dark Peak; open access land with stunning views across the Derwent Valley.
-This spirit of place instils the wildness and foreboding of the moors.
+The landscape character of Ronksley is synonymous with the Dark Peak; a spirit of place instilling the wildness and foreboding of the open moors.
+Few footpaths cross Ronksley moor, although there is a route running along the eastern boundary following the route of the river Derwent.
 The Peak District National Park was the first designated National Park, culturally significant as being at the heart of the open access and conservation movements (Kinder Scout mass trespass).
-As such, the moorlands of Derwent and Howden are of great value to visitors for the freedom offered by the open tracts of countryside and stunning views.
+As such, Birchinlee moor is of great value to visitors for the freedom offered by the vast tracts of open access countryside and stunning views.